monarch-initiative/SilentGenes/README.md

 *Silent genes* consists of several modules:

-- `silent-genes-model` defines basic data model of genes, transcripts, and IDs
+- `silent-genes-model` provides a model of genes, transcripts, and their associated IDs,
-- `silent-genes-gencode` provides genes and transcripts as specified by [Gencode consortium](https://www.gencodegenes.org/),
-- `silent-genes-jannovar` provides genes and transcripts from the [Jannovar](https://github.com/charite/jannovar) transcript databases,
 - `silent-genes-io` for serializing `Gene`s and `Transcript`s into JSON to avoid the costly Q/C, and to allow faster parsing,
+- `silent-genes-gencode` parses GTF file issued by [Gencode consortium](https://www.gencodegenes.org/) into a list of `Gene`s,
+- `silent-genes-jannovar` converts genes and transcripts from the [Jannovar](https://github.com/charite/jannovar) transcript databases into _Silent genes_ format,
-- `silent-genes-simple` to give a handful of real-life genes, mostly useful for unit testing
+- `silent-genes-simple` gives a handful of real-life genes, mostly useful for unit testing.

 ## Examples